-So how do you ensure that UX strategy actually delivers intended results?
-Jumpstart the process with these three steps:
+So how do you ensure that UX strategy actually delivers the intended results?
+Jumpstart the process with these three steps.

 1. Consider current conditions.

-To get where you’re going, you need to know where you are, and this starts with an assessment of the current UX efforts across your website.
+To get where you’re going, you need to know where you are.
+This starts with an assessment of the current UX efforts across your website.
 The goal is to identify what’s working, what isn’t, and what changes are your top priority.

 While customer feedback is valuable, it can be difficult to glean consistent data from a broad user base.
 Staff members, meanwhile, offer an excellent and readily available sounding board — encourage them to explore your current website and offer honest (and anonymous) feedback.
 This process can help identify common and recurring complaints and inform the next step of your UX strategy.